Rainer Schaller

 Rainer Schaller (4 January 1969 – 21 October 2022) was a German entrepreneur.
-He was the Founder CEO of the RSG Group, which includes the McFit, John Reed and Gold's Gym fitness studios.
+He was the founder CEO of RSG Group, which includes the McFit, John Reed Fitness and Gold's Gym fitness studios.
 He hit headlines as a result of the disaster at the 2010 Love Parade in Duisburg, which he organized.
 On 21 October 2022, Schaller and his son Aaron died in a private plane crash in Costa Rica.

 Early life

 Schaller grew up in Schlüsselfeld, West Germany near Bamberg.
 His mother and grandfather worked in retail there.
 The conductor and Anton Bruckner expert, Gerd Schaller, is his brother.

 Business career

 Retail

 Schaller completed his training as a retail salesman in Schlüsselfeld.
 He supplemented this with further training to become a business and retail specialist.
 At the age of 22, he took over his first Edeka supermarket, and shortly afterwards three more in his home region.

 Fitness industry

 In 1997, he switched to the fitness industry and opened his first studio under the McFit brand in Würzburg, Germany.
 He tapped into the discount segment of the market with this brand.
 By mid-2006, McFit was operating 62 fitness studios in Germany with a combined 400,000 members and 1,000 permanent employees.
 In 2011, McFit was considered the largest fitness studio operator in Europe, with more than 1 million members.
 Schaller gradually diversified his business to reach different target groups.
 In 2018, Schaller appointed Vito Scavo to oversee operational management of his holding company.
-In August 2019, the McFit Global Group holding company was renamed RSG Group and encompasses twelve fitness chains (including McFit, John Reed, High 5).
+In August 2019, the McFit Global Group holding company was renamed RSG Group and encompasses twelve fitness chains (including McFit, John Reed Fitness, High 5).
 In 2020, Schaller acquired Gold's Gym, which was in bankruptcy (Chapter 11 proceedings) due to the COVID-19 pandemic.
 By the end of 2020, Schaller's group of companies employed 41,000 people in 48 countries, managed 17 different brands and more than 1,000 studios.